NOTICE TO CONSUMERS OF THE

 You do not need to use an alternative (e.g., bottled) water supply.
 However, if you have specific health concerns, consult your doctor.
 This is not an immediate risk.
 If it had been, you would have been notified immediately.

 People who drink water containing haloacetic acids in excess of the PMCL over many years may have an increased risk of getting cancer.

 Please share this information with other people who drink this water (this notice may be posted in public places, shared on-line, or distributed by hand or mail).

-This notice is posted at the direction of Keith R. Dalton, Town Manager.
+This notice has been mailed at the direction of Keith R. Dalton, Town Manager.

 This notice was mailed with water/sewer bills between October 26, 2023 and November 3, 2023.